 Classes for Credit/Grade: If a prospective student hasn't applied for admission, they will need to apply for admission first.
-If they have attended within the last six years, they can complete the Returning Student Form.
+If they have attended within the last three quarters, they can complete the Returning Student Form.
 Students will then have the opportunity to register online during open enrollment.

-Continuing Education/Community Service Classes: To enroll in a course for personal enrichment, improving job skills, or for a workshop or a special program, students can register at the Enrollment Services Office during open enrollment by filling out a Class Registration Form and paying the appropriate tuition/fees.
-The Centralia College website lists the open enrollment dates and times.
-Individuals seeking entrance into a special program may have to meet additional requirements for admission.
-Former students can contact Enrollment Services to register online.
+Continuing Education/Community Service Classes: To enroll in a course for personal enrichment, improving job skills, or for a workshop or a special program, students can register online at www.campusce.net/centralia.